BZLAB

 What is Blockchain?

-Blockchain technology, which underpins digital currencies, assets, and commodities, can be defined as a distributed database or shared ledger updated through consensus.
-However, blockchain possesses a power beyond that of a regular database.
+The blockchain technology that fuels digital currencies, assets and commodities can be described as a distributed database or shared ledger that is updated by consensus.
+But blockchain is more than just a database.

-A blockchain network can be either public or private.
-If it operates on a schema where anyone can read, use, or modify, it is known as a "Public Blockchain."
-If the system provides limited and controlled access, it is referred to as a "Private Blockchain."
+A blockchain network can be public or private.
+If it operates on a scheme that anyone can read, use or modify, it is an "Open Blockchain".
+If there is limited and controlled access to the system, it is called a "Private Blockchain".

 For more information on blockchain, you can visit the official website of the BAĞ system.